-- 1.1.1 All competitions announced as international must be governed by the rules of the ICF. - 1.1.2 Competitions organised by a National Federation, or its affiliated associations are regarded as international if foreign athletes / teams are invited. - 1.1.3 Canoeing competitions in regional, continental, and multi-sport Games must be organised under the ICF rules for World Championships for that discipline. - 1.1.4 The Olympic events should be used as a base for the competition programme in continental games. - 1.1.5 The organisation and programme of canoeing in multi-sport games on a world level must be approved by the ICF and for continental level by the relevant continental association.
+- 1.1.1 All competitions announced as international must be governed by the rules of the ICF. - 1.1.2 Competitions organised by a National Federation, or its affiliated associations are regarded as international if foreign athletes / teams are invited. - 1.1.3 Canoeing competitions in regional, continental, and multi-sport Games must be organised under the ICF rules for World Championships for that discipline. - 1.1.4 The organisation and programme of canoeing in multi-sport games on a world level must be approved by the ICF and for continental level by the relevant continental association.

-1.2 - INTERNATIONAL COMPETITION CALENDAR [CR]
+1.2 - INTERNATIONAL COMPETITION CALENDAR